 Daniel Titius Bode – Education and Academic Career

-Johann Daniel Titius was born as Johann Daniel Tietz and latinized his surname to Titius when he became a university professor.
+Johann Daniel Titius was born in Konitz, Prussia, today Chojnice in Poland, as Johann Daniel Tietz and latinized his surname to Titius when he became a university professor.
 Initially he attended the school of his hometown.
 After the early death of his father, Titius was educated by his uncle Michael Christoph Hanow, who was a professor in Gdansk, and attended the grammar school there.
 After attending the Gymnasium in Gdansk, he began studying at the University of Leipzig, where in 1752 he obtained a master’s degree with a master’s thesis on moonlight and was accepted as a private lecturer at the philosophical faculty.

 In 1756 he took over the professorship of lower mathematics at the University of Wittenberg and in 1761 took over the public lectures on physics for Georg Matthias Bose, who was absent from Wittenberg.
 Since Bose did not return, Titius was appointed professor of physics by the Polish king and Saxon electors.
 He also taught philosophy, natural theology and natural law.
 In 1768 he became rector of the university.
 He rejected offers of professorships in Göttingen, Helmstedt, Kiel and Gdansk.